accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/controle-contenu-en-mouvement-ou-clignotant.md

 Ability for the user to control the display or playback of moving or flashing content by keyboard and mouse, at least.

-All moving content, with the exception of temporal media supported by the multimedia theme, is concerned: animated images (for example an animated gif), moving content offered via a `<object>` tag, JavaScript code or CSS effects for example.
+All moving content, with the exception of time-based media supported by the multimedia theme, is concerned: animated images (for example an animated gif), moving content offered via a `<object>` tag, JavaScript code or CSS effects for example.

 Note 1: Where appropriate, the control method should be available as the first element on the page.